-5 great coastal destinations for a weekend break
+5 great coastal destinations by train

-Explore these Great British coastal delights.
+Explore these Great British coastal delights by train.

 Beach info: Alnmouth’s beach is its main event.
-Wide, golden and sandy, it’s perfect for a day building sand castles, walking the dog or going for a run in the sun.
+Wide, golden and sandy, it’s perfect for a day building sandcastles, walking the dog or going for a run in the sun.

 What to see: Aside from the beach, check out the Ferryman’s Hut, thought to be the smallest museum in the country.